On the error term in the explicit formula of Riemann-von Mangoldt II: Updating bounds for an integral over

 In \cite[Section 4]{CH_DJ_Perron1} the following theorem is proven. \begin{theorem}[{\cite[Theorem 4.1]{CH_DJ_Perron1}}] Let $\alpha\in(0,1]$ and $\omega\in[0,1]$.
 There exists constants $K$ and $x_K$ such that if $x\geq x_K$ and $\max\{51,\log x\}<T<\frac{x^{\alpha}}{2}-1$,

 where $\varepsilon=1/\log x$. \end{theorem} Here, corresponding values of $x_K$, $\alpha$, $\omega$ and $K$ are given in \cite[Table 3]{CH_DJ_Perron1}.
 A key component in computing values of $K$ is the use of explicit zero-free regions.
 As there have recently been improvements to explicit zero-free regions (Appendix A), the values in \cite[Table 3]{CH_DJ_Perron1} can be updated.
 We define $\nu(T)$ to be as in \eqref{mainnueq} and then use this updated zero-free region in the bounds (4.19) and (4.20) in \cite{CH_DJ_Perron1}.
 This gives us the updated table below (Table \ref{ktable}), with values for $x_K$, $\alpha$, $\omega$ and $K$ that can be used in Theorem \ref{wolkeprop}.
+Further computational details are given in \eqref{codeeq}.

 \arraystretch{1.5}